mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-11-13-aspect-oriented-programming-with-spring-boot-1.md

 In this post, we are going to look at what is AOP and how your spring application matches with AOP concepts using Spring AOP module.
 After that we are going to look at the what is AspectJ, differences between Spring AOP and AspectJ.

-> Note: Spring AOP Example in topic 5 is not the fully compliant example.
+> Note: Spring AOP Example in this topic is not the fully compliant example.
 I will hopefully write another post for only spring aop and aspectJ example.

 Today topics are: